God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 Like other aspects of his character, God’s love is boundless.
 Its length, breadth, height, depth, duration, density, and intensity are infinite.

-Infinity is hard for us to comprehend in the context of time, space, and mathematics.
-Applying the concept to personal love is even harder because we rarely encounter anyone who is always pleasant toward us in every circumstance, much less loving.
+It is even more difficult to imagine in the context of a personal relationship because we have never known anyone who was always pleasant toward us in every circumstance, much less loving.

 The sun is an imperfect representation of God’s infinite love.

-The immutable intensity of God’s infinite love is also beyond our comprehension, but it radiates across the great divide between his holiness and our sinfulness to bring us eternal life.
+The immutable intensity of God’s infinite love is also beyond our comprehension.
+But it radiates across the great divide between his holiness and our sinfulness to bring us eternal life.

 Read More About God’s Love For Us